melt-ui/melt-ui/src/docs/content/builders/slider.md

 ### Shdaow dom

-By default, the slider uses the `document` as the root element to query it's internal components.
+By default, the slider uses the `document` as the root element to query its internal components.
 By utilizing the `rootElement` property you can override this behaviour, this is especially useful when running inside the shadow-dom.

 <Preview code={snippets.shadow}>